What is Erasmus+?

 Your English level should be at least B2 on the Common European Framework.

-You will find details of the modules available on our website www.snmci.ie
+You will find details of the modules available on our website.

-Our college is a member of Kastalia, a network of teacher-training colleges in Europe.
-The website of Kastalia is https://sites.google.com/site/kastalianetwork.
+Our college is a member of Kastalia Network, a network of teacher-training colleges in Europe.

 We are a small college and we do not have student accommodation, but we have accommodation lists on file and we will be happy to advise you about options for accommodation.

-For all enquiries about Erasmus, please contact the International Officer, Michael O’Connor.
+For all inquiries about Erasmus, please contact the International Officer, Michael O’Connor or Mackenzie Young.